Katarina Johnson-Thompson shares heptathlon bronze medal at World Championships

 It was Ireland’s first-ever outdoor senior multi-event medal, and the country’s first World Championship medal in 12 years.

-Earlier, there was disaster in the men’s 4x100m relay heats when Great Britain missed the final handover and failed to qualify for the final.
+Earlier, there was disaster in the men’s 4x100m relay heats when the British quartet of Jeremiah Azu, Louie Hinchliffe, Jona Efoloko and Eugene Amo-Dadzie missed the final handover and failed to qualify for the final.

 Amo-Dadzie said: “I think in a relay, it’s a team effort, right?
 But each individual has a lot to do.